A number of hotel loyalty programs have recently suffered major devaluations. Here is a summary borrowed from One Mile at a Time:

 I still love the Priority Club card.
 For only $49 per year, you get a free night certificate (after your first year) for any Priority Club property in the world regardless of what category it is in.
 It also offers other great perks like automatic Platinum status and 10% point rebates on awards.

 An even better option for some is the new Club Carlson Premier Rewards card and its twin business card.
-In addition to fantastic perks (bonus award nights & automatic Gold status), these cards give 40,000 points each year upon card renewal.
+In addition to fantastic perks, these cards give 40,000 points each year upon card renewal.
 For $75 for the personal card or $60 for the business card, you automatically earn almost enough points each year for a free night at any of their properties.
-Even better, the bonus award night feature means that you earn almost enough for two nights!
+Even better, the bonus award night feature (Note: The Bonus Award Night feature was discontinued as of 6/1/2015.) means that you earn almost enough for two nights!
 And, unlike free night certificates, Club Carlson points don’t expire as long as you have activity in your account every two years (which happens automatically by keeping the card).

 Summary of annual costs and benefits